cake-contrib/Cake.Twitter/docs/index.md

 <div class="admonition note">
     <p class="first admonition-title">Note</p>
     <p class="last">
-        This Addin would not have been possible without the help of this [blog post](http://www.thatsoftwaredude.com/content/6289/how-to-post-a-tweet-using-c-for-single-user).
+        This Addin would not have been possible without the help of this <a href="http://www.thatsoftwaredude.com/content/6289/how-to-post-a-tweet-using-c-for-single-user">blog post</a>.
 A big thank you to Alex who showed how to interact directly with the Twitter REST API.
     </p>
 </div>